 AtlantiCare is now offering robotic bronchoscopy to diagnose lung cancer, becoming the first hospital in New Jersey to use Auris Health’s Monarch Platform to enable earlier and more-accurate diagnosis of small and hard-to-reach nodules in the periphery of the lung.

 Dr. Amit Borah, interventional pulmonologist at AtlantiCare’s Lung Nodule Clinic, said the platform will have a big impact.

 “This new technology is a game changer for diagnosing lung cancer at its earliest stages, when treatment is most successful,” he said.
 “The cameras and biopsy needles we use can go deeper into the lungs than previous technologies have allowed.
 This is one of the most promising technologies I’ve witnessed in my career.”

 (Watch Borah demonstrate the technology here.)

 The Monarch Platform uses a familiar controller-like interface for physicians to navigate the flexible robotic endoscope.
-It enables them to have improved reach and vision into the external boundaries of the lung.
-The technology combines the traditional endoscopic views into the lung with computer-assisted navigation based on three-dimensional models of the patient’s own lung anatomy.
+It enables them to have improved reach, vision into the external boundaries of the lung.
+The technology combines the traditional endoscopic views into the lung with computer-assisted navigation based on 3D models of the patient’s own lung anatomy.